 Adrian Sherwood's love affair with Jamaican music began back in the late '60s when, as a child of 11, he would hang around outside a local West Indian club with a school friend, dancing on the pavement to the ska sounds of Prince Buster emanating from inside the club.
 It was the start of a lifelong association for the celebrated dub mixer/producer, whose second album for Real World Records, Becoming A Cliche, was released in November 2006.

-Sherwood has spent the last twenty years or so producing and/or remixing some of the planet's most innovative recordings under his own moniker or that of his On-U Sound label, stamping his big, fat, booming sonic trademark on hundreds of releases from African Headcharge and Dub Syndicate to Nine Inch Nails and Primal Scream.
-So revolutionary is his knob twiddling that artists have been beating a more or less constant path to his North London home where, in a home grown recording studio, Sherwood continues to play his mixing desk, bulldozing boundaries between funk, reggae, dub and good old industrial noise with ease.
+Sherwood has spent the last 20+ years producing and/or remixing some of the planet's most innovative recordings under his own moniker or that of his On-U Sound label, stamping his big, fat, booming sonic trademark on hundreds of releases from African Headcharge and Dub Syndicate to Nine Inch Nails and Primal Scream.
+So revolutionary is his knob-twiddling that artists have been beating a more or less constant path to his North London home -- where, in a home grown recording studio, Sherwood continues to play his mixing desk, bulldozing boundaries between funk, reggae, dub, and good old industrial noise with ease.

 At 18 he co-founded a small distribution company, Carib Gems, selling the records shop to shop from the boot of his car. ("There were few outlets for black musicians back then.
 Even now a black musician has to be three or four times better than a white one to be heard.")
 Ever enterprising, he started making records himself; his early dub plates for the likes of Prince Far I, Creation Rebel, and Dub Syndicate won him an invitation to play alongside such politically motivated, righteously angry bands as The Clash and The Slits.
 Cross-cultural interest heightened the tinderbox climate of the times.
 "The Punky Reggae Party was full on," he sighs.
 "We thought we could change everything."